Yasmine Seghir L’25

-After her Fulbright, Yasmine did one year with AmeriCorps in D.C., working as a case manager at a transitional housing program for immigrant and refugee families.
-During the two years before law school, Yasmine worked as a family advocate at the Center for Family Representation in New York City, where she worked on teams with attorneys and parents to defend parental rights in the family policing system.
-Her experience working directly with those systematically impacted by oppressive legal systems propelled her desire to obtain a legal degree.
+After her Fulbright, Yasmine did one year with AmeriCorps in Washington, D.C., working as a case manager at Mary House, a transitional housing program for immigrant and refugee families.
+She then spent two years before law school as a family advocate at the Center for Family Representation in New York City where she worked on teams with attorneys and parents to defend parental rights in the family policing system.
+Her experience working directly with those systematically impacted by the law propelled her desire to obtain a legal degree.

 Yasmine’s work has shown her that community-driven solutions are the only way forward in creating a more just world.
 As a Penn Carey Law student and as an attorney, Yasmine’s work will be directed by the communities she serves.